ipfsnut/tddpresssite/content/posts/welcome-to-the-decentralized-internet.md

 Welcome to the Decentralized Internet.

 In this life, there are few things more certain than change.
 This site, for example, used to be a Wordpress site hosted by a company with a server.
+It is still the primary website of an analytic philosopher, but everything else about it has...

-That changed recently.
+...changed, recently.

 <b>Today, in fact.</b>